boschrexroth/ctrlx-automation-sdk/doc/setup_qemu_ubuntu.md

 #### Install QEMU on Windows 10 Host

-To install QEMU download and install the newes version for Windows from [https://qemu.weilnetz.de/w64/](https://qemu.weilnetz.de/w64/).
+Download and install the newest version of QEMU for Windows from [https://qemu.weilnetz.de/w64/](https://qemu.weilnetz.de/w64/).

 !!! important
-    Add the installation path of your qemu software to the system environment varaible %PATH%.
+    Add the installation path of your qemu software to the system environment variable %PATH%.

     See [How do I set or change the PATH system variable?](https://www.java.com/en/download/help/path.html)